billyliubj/ansys-bash/README.md

 # ansys-bash
-Bash script for running parallel ANSYS simulations on the Palmetto Cluster
+Bash script for running parallel ANSYS simulations on the Palmetto HPC Cluster